c4c7us-poc/backend-demo-easy/README.md

 # c4c7us-backend-demo
-Repository for my-poc use only
+Repository for my-poc use onl ...